-TrustFactory Client Root CA Certificates are issued with subject DNs (Distinguished Names) which meet the requirements of X.500 naming.
+TrustFactory Client Root CA Certificates follow the X.500 distinguished names rules to identify the Subject.
 Common Names (CNs) respect name space uniqueness and are not misleading.

 The common name is the name associated with TrustFactory Client Issuing CA Certificate to be issued.